+(2) Omitted.
-582 deliveries of Class 1 Water and Class 2 Water in excess of 80 percent of the Contract Total, but less 583 than or equal to 90 percent of the Contract Total, shall equal one-half of the difference between the 584 Rate established under subdivision (a) of this Article and the M&I Full Cost Water Rate.
-The Tiered 585 Pricing Component for the total of the deliveries of Class 1 Water and Class 2 Water which exceeds 586 90 percent of the Contract total shall equal the difference between (i) the Rate established under 587 subdivision (a) of this Article and (ii) the M&I Full Cost Water Rate.
-588 (2) Omitted.
-589 (3) For purposes of determining the applicability of the Tiered Pricing 590 Component pursuant to this Article, Water Delivered shall include Project Water that the Contractor 591 transfers to others but shall not include Project Water transferred and delivered to the Contractor.
-592 (k) For the term of this Contract, Rates under the respective ratesetting policies 593 will be established to recover only reimbursable O&M (including any deficits) and capital costs of the 594 Project, as those terms are used in the then-current Project ratesetting policies, and interest, where 595 appropriate, except in instances where a minimum Rate is applicable in accordance with the relevant 596 Project ratesetting policy.
-Changes of significance in practices which implement the Contracting 597 Officer's ratesetting policies will not be implemented until the Contracting Officer has provided the 598 Contractor an opportunity to discuss the nature, need, and impact of the proposed change.
-599 (1) Except as provided in subsections 3405(a)(1)(B) and 3405(f) of the CVPIA, 600 the Rates for Project Water transferred by the Contractor shall be the Contractor's Rates adjusted 601 upward or downward to reflect the changed costs, if any, incurred by the Contracting Officer in the

-- delivery of the transferred Project Water to the transferee's point of delivery in accordance with thethen-applicable Project ratesetting policy.
+- (3) For purposes of determining the applicability of the Tiered Pricing

+Component pursuant to this Article, Water Delivered shall include Project Water that the Contractor transfers to others but shall not include Project Water transferred and delivered to the Contractor. - (k) For the term of this Contract, Rates under the respective ratesetting policies will be established to recover only reimbursable O&M (including any deficits) and capital costs of the Project, as those terms are used in the then-current Project ratesetting policies, and interest, where appropriate, except in instances where a minimum Rate is applicable in accordance with the relevant Project ratesetting policy.
+Changes of significance in practices which implement the Contracting Officer's ratesetting policies will not be implemented until the Contracting Officer has provided the Contractor an opportunity to discuss the nature, need, and impact of the proposed change. - (I) Except as provided in subsections 3405(a)(1)(B) and 3405(f) of the CVPIA, the Rates for Project Water transferred by the Contractor shall be the Contractor's Rates adjusted upward or downward to reflect the changed costs, if any, incurred by the Contracting Officer in the delivery of the transferred Project Water to the transferee's point of delivery in accordance with the then-applicable Project ratesetting policy.

-- 604 (m) Omitted.
+- (m) Omitted.

 - 605 (n) Omitted.

 - 606 8.
 Omitted.

-- 607